nilabja-bhattacharya/NeuralNettoDetectHandWrittenDigits/README.md

 # Neural Network to Detect Handwritten Digits
-Neural Network to Detect Handwritten Digits using python<br>
+Neural Network to Detect Handwritten Digits using python

-## Installtion and Setup
+## Installation and Setup

 ### Overview
-This project based on book by Michael Nielson (neuralnetworksanddeeplearning.com).<br>
+This project based on book by Michael Nielson (neuralnetworksanddeeplearning.com).

 Various folders in this project are:

 1. data:  It contains the mnist database